Identification of Dyestuff From Unknown Dyed Samples

 be dyed may not be dyed

-Absence of basic color Maybe the presence of acid dye
+Absence of basic color It may be the presence of acid dye

 Experiment no: 04: The sample is boiled with a 5% soap solution and is acidified with a few drops of acetic acid and boiled with a piece of wool or silk fabric.